Tic! Toc! Tic! Toc!

 - There is a pay and display car park at the Fairholmes Visitors Centre, only £4.50 all day.
 Help to keep maintain the area.

 - As per usual wear proper clothing, hiking boots and bring refreshment when going for a long hike.

-- There’s a poor mobile phone signal around this area, make sure you have a map and compass with you.
+- There’s a poor mobile phone signal around this area, make sure you have a map with you.

 - If you like to join a guided hike do check out The Mountain Coach website for dates and bookings.